 Humboldt County is home to some of the most remote marine protected areas (MPAs) in California.
-Humboldt’s eight MPAs and two special closures are a part of the larger statewide network of 124 MPAs, managed by the California Department of Fish and Wildlife (CDFW).
+The county’s eight MPAs and two special closures are a part of the larger statewide network of 124 MPAs, managed by the California Department of Fish and Wildlife (CDFW).
 They include the Reading Rock State Marine Reserve (SMR), South Humboldt Bay State Marine Recreational Management Area, and a trio of SMRs between Cape Mendocino and Punta Gorda.

 The Humboldt MPA Collaborative (HMPAC) provides local community input and serves as a community information source about MPA management.
 It is currently led by co-chairs Joe Tyburczy, the California Sea Grant Extension’s Marine Advisor stationed at Humboldt State University, and Angie Edmunds, a California State Parks MPA Interpreter based out of Eureka.
 These two co-chairs coordinate the HMPAC, which welcomes all participation from local citizens and organizations that care about MPAs.

 The group is also fortunate to have strong participation and collaboration from the Trinidad Rancheria and other nearby tribal governments.
-The connection and participation of tribal governments in the HMPAC has allowed for their knowledge and history of the area to be shared.
-Another tribal element that HMPAC participated in is the production of the video Tribal Traditions: Tolowa Dee-ni’ Nation Marine Protected Area.
-This video was one of four videos the HMPAC helped create in collaboration with CDFW, Humboldt State University filmmaker David Sheerer, the Del Norte County MPA Collaborative, and the Tolowa Dee-ni’ Nation to raise awareness of MPAs and tribal stewardship of the north coast.
+The connection and participation of tribal governments in the HMPAC has allowed for their knowledge and history of the area to be shared with a wider audience.
+HMPAC helped to produce the video Tribal Traditions: Tolowa Dee-ni’ Nation Marine Protected Area, one of four videos they helped to create in collaboration with CDFW, Humboldt State University filmmaker David Sheerer, the Del Norte MPA Collaborative, and the Tolowa Dee-ni’ Nation to raise awareness of MPAs and tribal stewardship of the north coast.
 The other three videos produced include:

-- Marine Protected Area: Science
+- Marine Protected Areas Defined

-Members of the HMPAC have also integrated MPA curriculum in classrooms which leads up to Kid’s Ocean Day.
-This annual event occurs in coastal cities throughout California involving hundreds of kids at each city.
-The HMPAC also works with local California State Parks interpreters to integrate MPA modules for the Parks Online Resources for Teachers and Students (PORTS) virtual learning program into local and statewide classrooms.
+Members of the HMPAC have also integrated MPA curriculum in classrooms, and helped to organize Kid’s Ocean Day, an annual event that occurs in coastal cities throughout California, which involves hundreds of kids from each city.
+The HMPAC also works with local California State Parks interpreters to integrate MPA modules into the Parks Online Resources for Teachers and Students (PORTS) virtual learning program into local and statewide classrooms.

 The Humboldt MPA Collaborative is part of a larger statewide MPA Collaborative Network, with 14 local collaboratives loosely organized by coastal county.
 Anyone is welcome to join an MPA collaborative, attend meetings, and help with projects.
 MPA collaboratives are always looking to expand their membership and increase stakeholder representation.
 If you’d like to get involved, please find an MPA collaborative near you and reach out to the co-chairs to join the mailing list and ask about their next meeting.